-Eventually I tumbled back into camp, my companions lying sprawled in varying states of relaxation.
+Eventually, I stumbled back into camp, my companions lying sprawled in varying states of relaxation.
 They were none the wiser as Carlos piped up, passing me a cup of mint tea.

 “How was it, Tom?
 Looked steep.
-I’m sorry I couldn’t make it all the way with you, my friend.”
+I’m sorry I couldn’t make it with you, my friend.”

-He’d valiantly made it halfway up the Erg before losing his footing one too many times and turning back in frustration.
-The poor man still looked exhausted and the obvious disrepair of his clothes suggested he too had taken the direct route back.
+Carlos valiantly made it halfway up the Erg before losing his footing one too many times and turning back in frustration.
+The poor man still looked exhausted, and the obvious disrepair of his clothes suggested he too had taken the direct route back.
 His wife Francesca hid her laugh with a cough as she took a swig of fresh and invigorating mint tea.

 I tried to speak but instead coughed up a small cloud of sand.
-A refreshing draft of mint tea cleared the airways, however, and I was soon telling my friends about the setting sun and the nameless, yearning excitement it left behind.
+A refreshing draft of tea cleared the airways, however, and I soon launched into an excitable dialogue about the setting sun and the nameless, yearning excitement it left behind.
 The tale of the undignified return trip would have to wait for another day.
-We collapsed into a tent where we dined on steaming hot tagine and swapped tales of our adventures.
+We collapsed into a tent where we dined on steaming hot tagine and swapped stories of our adventures.

-The evening proceeded in a wonderfully communal fashion.
+The evening proceeded in a beautifully communal fashion.
 Our food was another example of effortlessly tasty Moroccan cuisine.
-Before long we had were back underneath the stars, a cool wind brushing through the camp, our bellies suitably appeased and I sporting a fresh pair of untorn shorts.
+Before long we found ourselves back underneath the stars, the merest hint of a breeze brushing through the camp, our bellies suitably appeased and me sporting a fresh pair of untorn shorts.

 Jakani had rounded up his friends along with a row of traditional tam tam drums; an impromptu concert was about to begin.
-A roaring fire cast a spectral glow on the scene and before long the droning berber chants and hypnotic percussion left us slackjawed with amazement.
-The camp was its own little bubble filled with laughing, dancing and wailing, and although our attempts to sing along were left somewhat wanting the intent was pure.
+A roaring fire cast a spectral glow on the scene, and before long the droning Berber chants and hypnotic percussion left us slack-jawed with amazement.
+The camp was its little bubble filled with laughing, dancing and wailing, and although our attempts to sing along were left somewhat wanting the intent was pure.

 The less said about our efforts in emulating the complexities of traditional tribal drumming the better, however.

-Later, as we watched the stars and felt giant Erg Chebbi brooding behind us, its size somehow casting a shadow on the pitch black desert, we came to a silent, shared conclusion.
-Jakani and his friends had welcomed us with open arms and ensured our first desert experience was a joyful one, but it was still clear the Sahara had revealed nothing of its complexities, its myriad mysteries stretching forth under an infinite sky.
+Later, as we watched the stars and felt giant Erg Chebbi brooding behind us, its size somehow casting a shadow on the pitch-black desert, we came to a silent, shared conclusion.
+Jakani and his friends had welcomed us with open arms and ensured our first desert experience was a joyful one although it remained clear that the Sahara had revealed nothing of its complexities, its myriad mysteries stretching forth under an infinite sky.